Airline Marketing and Advertising Use Cases from American Airlines, Ryanair, Air France, and Others

 The airline industry has had an impact on how we buy things today, and how those things are marketed.
 Just a couple of examples: Electronic tickets were first developed for fare ticketing, while one of the first online booking systems was built by airline distribution company SABRE.
 Airline companies were also the first to practice eCommerce by founding and operating online travel agencies (OTAs).

 Driven by insane competition, airlines relied on many tools to survive in the market.
 Not even considering innovative technologies themselves, marketing plays a huge role in running a business successfully.
-Because of the way people live and travel changed drastically, the industry had to adjust for the modern world conditions.
+Since the way people live and travel changed drastically, the industry had to adjust to the modern world conditions.
 Instead of smoking onboard, luxurious service, and premium class flights, low-cost travel is king now.
 But you can spot the difference even between the first-class service then and today, have a look at this side-by-side comparison.

 Marketing is multi-dimensional, especially in the case of the airline industry.
 At a bare minimum, the same products are marketed to customers (leisure and business) and distributors differently.
 So, the aim of this article is to explain how airlines market their products.
 We’ll cover marketing best practices and approaches by segments addressing real-world cases where possible.